5 Easy Tips & Tricks To Store Cigars Without A Humidor

-Without a humidor your cigars will dry out within a few days.
-Humidors are the really only solution for humidity control.
-The container where you store your cigars needs to be kept at specific levels.
+Without a humidor, your cigars will dry out within a few days.
+Humidors are the only solution for humidity control.
+The container needs to be kept at specific levels.
 You won’t be able to smoke your cigars if you let them dry out.

 How to Store Cigars without a Humidor – 5 Ways

 If you are in a rush and don’t have time to buy a new humidor, or create one yourself then try the following.
 Please note storing cigars in the freezer or fridge will ruin them.